⁄⁄ your first 100

 When to stop iterating

 • You cannot describe the problem.
-If you cannot finish the sentence "people are bouncing because...", stop iterating and go talk to five users.
+If you cannot finish "people are bouncing because...", go talk to five users instead.

 • Three small edits in a row did not move the metric.
-The problem is probably not on this page.
-It might be the offer, the audience, or the channel.
+The problem is probably the offer, the audience, or the channel, not this page.